Sunday in New York (1963)

 Rod enters the scene when Eileen ventures out into the city and -- literally

--- snags him on a city bus, catching her corsage on his coat.
+-- snags him on the Fifth Avenue bus, catching her corsage on his coat.
 After a false

 start or two, the pair wind up sharing a rowboat in Central Park, get caught